Boon Lay Secondary School: Crest

 The current school crest was introduced in November 2016, in order to commemorate the merger of the school with Pioneer Secondary from then on.
 It depicts two people moving as one moving towards their goals, embodying a teacher and student working together.
 Its resemblance to a ladder also calls for its students to spur on to greater heights.
 The crest is accompanied by the acronym of the school and its Chinese name, the latter indicating the school's early years as a Chinese-medium school.

+CCA Centric School

+As part of the phasing-out of streaming, Boon Lay has been dividing classes by their students' co-curricular activities (CCA) since 2017.
+The CCAs are also divided into houses, these are Garnet, Emerald, Morganite and Sapphire.